 The Condo Market

-The condo market is a primarily a Downtown market with condos centered in the neighborhoods of Downtown, Church Hill, The Fan, Manchester and Jackson Ward.
+The condo market is primarily a Downtown market with condos centered in the neighborhoods of Downtown, Church Hill, The Fan, Manchester, and Jackson Ward.

 Other Condos For Sale

 The Importance of Virginia Commonwealth University (VCU) to Richmond’s Housing Market